Anusha2710/Kubernetes-Zero-to-Hero/K8s_Basics.md

 ![image](https://github.com/Anusha2710/Kubernetes-Zero-to-Hero/assets/47424821/49d9c7c9-4679-4fc3-b201-c935fe4c5eba)

-pod- smallest level of deployment in k8s
+pod- smallest level of deployment in k8s, used to run a container or group of containers.

 - kubelet- creates pod and ensures pod is running, if pod is not running it informs to API server
 - container runtime- runs container inside pod